-Financial assets and liabilities at fair value through profit or loss are initially recognised at fair value, with transaction costs recognised in profit and loss.
-Other financial assets and financial liabilities are recognised at fair value plus transaction costs that are directly attributable to their acquisition or issue.
+Financial assets and liabilities at fair value through profit or loss are initially recognised at fair value, with transaction costs recognised in profit or loss.
 'Fair value' is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal or, in its absence, the most advantageous market to which the Fund has access at that date.